NQBH/NQBH.github.io/_pages/writing.md

 Some Personal Principles of Composition:

-1. Whenever I feel hesitation between 2 (or more) words, I will a slash (slashes) between them to be able to defeat my procrastination in the matter of choosing the right word, also writer's block.
+- Whenever I feel hesitation between 2 (or more) words, I will a slash (slashes) between them to be able to defeat my procrastination in the matter of choosing the right word, also writer's block.
 I consider this principle as a linear combination (the most basic concept in Linear Algebra) of those words, or even a worse metaphor: interpolation spaces between Sobolev spaces in Mathematical Analysis -- not a good explanation, I know, but they are my best insights on this choice/style.
 Anyway, I can choose them later when my linguistics ability is improved.

+- Always read & try to add some Wikipedia's (English version 1st, if not suitable, use Vietnamese one) about the subject I am writing.
+Wikipedia acts like a Google (mini-)map to what I try to discover.

 {% include toc %}